Mr-Un1k0d3r/ThunderShell/README.md

 ```
 ### Payload delivery

 The `http-download-path` is used to deliver the PowerShell RAT code.
-It will perform variables renaming by default and will deliver the payload only if the path match the one defined by the `"http-download-path` variable.
+It will perform variables renaming by default and will deliver the payload only if the path match the one defined by the `http-download-path` variable.

 In this example if the attacker browse to `http://1.1.1.1:8080/cat.png` the web server will return this: